gammafunk/dcss-rc/README.md

 #### 3. Make any necessary or desired macros

-To work properly, the [target_skill](#target_skill), [bread_swing](#bread_swing), and [safe_eat](#safe_eat) components require a macro definition to call a function.
+To work properly, the [target_skill](#target_skill), [speedrun_rest](#speedrun_rest), and [safe_eat](#safe_eat) components require a macro definition to call a function.
 Most other components also have useful functions available for macros.
 See each component's help section for the required and available functions.

 To make a macro binding a function to a key, use *~* or *Ctrl-d* followed by *m*, and then enter `===function-name`, where "function-name" is the function